checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/instrumenting-code/nextjs.md

 ## Step 1: Install the `@vercel/otel` package

 For Next.js, Vercel has created a wrapper that should get you going very quickly.
-We're just adding some extra packages so we can filter out the Checkly traces.
+We're just adding some extra packages so we can filter out the Checkly Traces.

 ```bash
 npm install --save \